I am a fickle consumer who makes choices largely from research and empiricism rather than from … Continue reading

 Autumn leaves

-Every autumn for several years, I have said to myself, “I need to get a picture of the leaves on the ground along the … Continue reading
+Every autumn for several years, I have said to myself, “I need to get a picture of the leaves on the … Continue reading

 Sale ends October first

-I am generally the one who fetches our mail, and I typically toss the junk into the recycle bin without glancing at it.
-Continue reading
+I am generally the one who fetches our mail, and I typically toss the junk into the recycle bin … Continue reading

 Another Yamaha summer